namad/source-foundation-docs/cli-color-generator.md

 {% include section-start.html title='How it works' %}
 ### Colors

+#### Global colours

+Global Colours are a set of swatches that define a visual language for an application.
+Never exposed directly, globals are the source of the colour system.

-Both neutrals and accents use global colour values that are dynamically generated using parameters from the config file.
+All global colour values are dynamically generated using parameters from the config file.
 Design tokens reference these values as `{global.grey-100}` and `{global.accent.red.200}` respectively.

 During the build time global colors replaced with stored values.
 For example, `$value: {global.grey-98}` becomes `$value: hsl(200deg 9% 98%)`.

 You can change colour opacity with `rbga({global.grey-98}, 0.65)` which resolves to`hsla(200deg 9% 98% / 65%)`

 #### Neutrals